2019 Instructions for Form FTB 3520-RVK Power of Attorney Declaration Revocation

-- We will only accept form FTB 3520-PIT, Individual or Fiduciary Power of Attorney Declaration; or FTB 3520-BE, Business Entity or Group Nonresident Power of Attorney Declaration.
+- We only accept form FTB 3520-PIT, Individual or Fiduciary Power of Attorney Declaration or FTB 3520-BE, Business Entity or Group Nonresident Power of Attorney Declaration.

-- We will reject form FTB 3520-C1, Power of Attorney Declaration, and non-FTB POA Declaration forms.
+- We will reject form FTB 3520-C1, Power of Attorney Declaration, and non-FTB Power of Attorney (POA) Declaration forms.

 - We will no longer automatically revoke previously accepted POA Declarations with overlapping tax years or income periods upon filing of a new POA.

 - All representatives listed on a POA Declaration will have the ability to remove another representative from the POA Declaration.

 - A valid signature is required.
 See Part IV, Signature Authorizing Power of Attorney Declaration Revocation, for instructions on valid signatures.

 - Tax professionals are granted limited online account access to your tax information when we approve the POA Declaration, see form FTB 3520-PIT or form 3520-BE, Part V, Request or Retain MyFTB Full Online Account Access for Tax Professional(s).